Prepare to install

 - Remote PC Access: If you’re deploying an environment that enables your users to access their physical machines in the office remotely.

 - Connections and resources: If you’re using a hypervisor or cloud service to host or provision VMs for applications and desktops.
 You can configure the first connection when you create a Site (after you install the core components).
-Set up your virtualization environment any time before then.
+Set up your virtualization environment before then.

 - Microsoft System Center Configuration Manager: If you’re using ConfigMgr to manage access to applications and desktops, or if you’re using the Wake on LAN feature with Remote PC Access.